The Gallery by

-Born in Hyogo, Japan in 1980, Takeshi Igawa 井川健currently works as an Associate Professor at the Faculty of Art and Regional Design, Saga University.
+Born in Hyogo, Japan in 1980, Takeshi Igawa 井川健 lives and works in Saga City and is an Associate Professor at the Saga University in Kyushu.
 He obtained his M.F.A. and PhD from Kyoto City University of Arts in 2005 and 2009.
 He received the 35th Kyoto Cultural Award and was awarded Grand Prize at the 3rd Triennale of KOGEI in Kanazawa, Japan.

 Igawa uses the most traditional Japanese craft materials.
 Still, he is one of the most closely watched young artists in contemporary lacquer art due to his daring and expressive sculptures.
 He was nominated for the 2017 Loewe Foundation CRAFT PRIZE and joined the roadshow to Madrid, New York, and Tokyo.